avannaa/illuminati-zone/power.md

 so, now that i know how each factor works in isolation, i can just add them all up and we have Good Power Calculation. right??

-let's say we start with the distance. then let's consider some random values.. first, we add `+4.0` for the terrain.
+let's say we start with the distance. then let's consider some random values for the sake of example.. hole is at `250.0y`.
+considering terrain, we are in some typical `95% rough`, so add `+4.0` for the terrain `(250+4 = 254y)`.
-after that, we consider that result (after terrain) to decide which H to use, and calculate `height * H`, add `+6.0` for the height.
+after that, we consider that result (after terrain) to decide which H to use, and calculate `height * H`, so we consider the H of 254y for this step and let's say that the result here would be adding `+6.0y`.
-after that, we consider that new result (after terrain and height) to decide on the wind influence, and calculate `wind * angle * influence`, add `+5.0` for the wind.
+after that, we consider that new result (after terrain and height, `250+4+6 = 260y`) to decide on the wind influence, and calculate `wind * angle * influence`, so we consider the vwi of 260y and let's say the end result is adding `+5.0y` for this headwind.

-thus, our power result will be `distance + 4.0 + 6.0 + 5.0`. right? no.
+thus, our power result will be `distance + 4.0 + 6.0 + 5.0 (265.0y)`. right? no.
-what's the problem? the problem is that all those factors influence the power result, but when you change the power, that will also change our H and wind influence. circular reference 👀
+so uh, what's the problem? the problem is that all those factors influence the power result, but when you change the power, that will also change our H and wind influence. circular reference 👀

-in this example, we considered our H for the % that we would use considering distance + terrain, but then we added another 11y to the distance! obviously that's going to result in a relatively large difference on the final % and, as a consequence, on the H.
+in this example, we considered our H for the % that we would use considering just `distance + terrain (=254y)`, but then we added another 11y to the distance! obviously that's going to result in a relatively large difference on the final % and, as a consequence, on the H.
 the same thing applies for the wind - the higher the %, the higher the vwi.

 how do we even deal with that? good luck <3
-one possibility is to just brute force it, test ALL the possible %s and see which % comes the closest. that allows us to know for a fact that we are using the correct values.
+one possibility is to just brute force it, i.e. test ALL the possible %s and see which % comes the closest. that allows us to know for a fact that we are using the correct values.
 another way is to apply some sort of correction in the H and vwi estimations.

-if using the "corrections" method, it's probably best to start with the factors that are least influenced by the %. the order is terrain, slope, wind, height.
+if using the "corrections" method, it's probably best to start with the factors that are least influenced by the %.
+the order is terrain, slope, wind, height.

 # final thoughts

-many of the explained effects aren't considered even in very good excels, which proves that the allowed margin of error for power calculation is indeed very wide (and that those effects are relatively small, for the most part).
+many of the aforementioned effects aren't considered even in very good excels, which proves that the allowed margin of error for power calculation is indeed very wide (and that those effects are relatively small, for the most part).

 in practical terms, there are two things that are most important:
 - reasonable approximations for H (according to height and %)